jesseraypaulsen/portfolio/README.md

 I then decided to change its appearance somewhat to resemble [this template provided by html5up.net](https://html5up.net/astral)

 I learned that React Router does not work smoothly with Github Pages.
 Github Pages prefers static sites to single page applications.
-If I were re-doing this project, I would use a static site generator like Gatsby or Jekyll.
+If I were doing this project over again, I would use a static site generator like Gatsby or Jekyll.